AlexAvlas/smarttrash/README.md

           -> "js/require.js"

-Step 7: Create an empty folder and change directory to that.
+Step 7: Create an empty directory and change to that directory.
+This is the root directory for this Cordova project.

           -> Create a cordova project using the command